IBMStreams/sample.netflow/README.md

 The Netflow To Database Application is a demonstration for an application that collects network statistics and puts them in a central database, the Netflow To Database Application is composed of 2 Streams Jobs: `NetflowStore` and `NetflowStoreCollector`.

+**Note:** The Netflow To Database Application is still under construction.

 ### NetflowStoreCollector

 * The `NetflowStoreCollector` collects the Netflow data from the router and makes the data aggregation and transmits the data to `NetflowStore`.